 There are mandatory minimum scores that are required by the UC San Diego’s Graduate Division.
 The university-wide minimum TOEFL score required for consideration for graduate admission is 550 for the paper based test (PBT), and 80 for the internet based test (iBT).

 The university-wide minimum IELTS Academic Training exam score required for consideration for graduate admission is Band Score 7.

 The minimum PTE Academic score required for graduate admission is Overall Score: 65.

 The Admissions Process

 The process of evaluating an application takes between four to six weeks after a complete application has been submitted.
-Please refer to our Application Checklist for details on what is considered a complete application.
+Please refer to the specific program's admissions page for details on what is considered a complete application.